 About E&E News — Essential news for energy and environment professionals

-Our five daily publications deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.
+E&E News' five daily publications deliver original and compelling journalism that keeps top decisionmakers in government, business, NGOs and academia informed and ahead of the curve.
 Subscribers from all sides of the issues have valued and trusted E&E News' timely and objective reporting for more than two decades.

-With more than 75 reporters and editors, E&E offers an in-depth look at energy and environment issues in Washington, D.C., and around the nation.
+With more than 65 reporters and editors, E&E News offers an in-depth look at issues in Washington, D.C., and around the nation.
 We have bureaus in Houston, Dallas/Ft.
 Worth, Denver, New York City, Seattle, Atlanta, St. Louis, Minneapolis, San Francisco and Los Angeles.
 E&E reporters also regularly travel around the world to report on key events and projects with global consequences for energy and the environment.

 Issues covered include: